shive1807/backgammon/Backgammon/Assets/Scripts/Commands/README_CommandPattern.md

 ### 3. UI Setup

 1. **Update CanvasManager:**
-   - Add Undo and Redo buttons to your UI
-   - Assign them to the CanvasManager's undoButton and redoButton fields
-   - The buttons will automatically enable/disable based on command availability
+   - The Reset button will automatically enable/disable based on whether there are moves to reset in the current turn

 ## Usage Examples